tomhosking/hrq-vae/README.md

 ## Installation

-First, create a fresh virtualenv and install TorchSeq and other dependencies:
+First, create a fresh virtualenv and install the dependencies:
 ```
 pip install -r requirements.txt
 ```